bogeeee/restfuncs/readme.md

 ```

 ### Intercept calls (client side)
-Pass this wrapper function via options and (like above) do what ever you want in there:
+Pass a wrapper function via options and (like above) do what ever you want in there:
 ```typescript
 const remote = restClient("http://localhost:3000", {
     async wrapSendToServer(funcName: string, sendPrep: SendPreparation, sendToServer: (callPrep: SendPreparation) => Promise<{ result: any, resp: Response }>) {